 During your first meeting with a criminal lawyer, don’t be afraid to ask questions about his or her experience and education.
 You may also want to ask a lawyer how much time her or she has to devote to your case.
 Many criminals lawyers offer a free initial consultation, so you have nothing to lose by speaking to one.

-If you are looking for a criminal lawyer Bloomington IL offers, contact Pioletti & Pioletti Attorneys at Law at 309-821-0246.
+If you are looking for a criminal lawyer Bloomington IL offers, contact Pioletti Pioletti & Nichols Attorneys at Law.

 “Mike did an excellent job helping me work through an expungement hearing.
 Very professional, well prepared, and treated me like family.
 Would highly recommend.”